nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Delete Item Feature

-The delete item feature allows the user to delete an `Item` currently being tracked by the system.
+The delete item feature allows the user to delete an `InventoryItem` currently being tracked by the system.

 #### Implementation